slott56/slott56.github.io/Pelican/content/blog/2005/09/2005_09_16-essay_12_dont_talk_to_strangers.rst

-There is a Design Pattern, somtimes called "Don't
-Talk to Strangers" that embodies the OO design principle of "Responsibility Assignment".
+There is a Design Pattern, sometimes called "Don't Talk to Strangers" that embodies the OO design principle of "Responsibility Assignment".
 This pattern can also be called "The Opacity Principle."